deepbasak/WheelPro/HEROKU_DEPLOYMENT.md

 1. Checking the Cloudinary dashboard for the uploaded image
 2. Confirming that the image URL starts with your Cloudinary domain

+## Adding Cloudinary via Heroku Add-ons (Recommended)

+The easiest way to add Cloudinary to your Heroku app is through the Heroku add-ons marketplace:

+1. **Log in to Heroku Dashboard**: https://dashboard.heroku.com

+2. **Navigate to your app**: Select your app from the dashboard

+3. **Go to the Resources tab**: From your app's dashboard, click on "Resources" in the top navigation

+4. **Add Cloudinary Add-on**:
+   - In the "Add-ons" section, click on "Find more add-ons"
+   - Search for "Cloudinary" in the search box
+   - Select the Cloudinary add-on
+   - Choose a plan (the "Starter" plan is free and sufficient for most small applications)
+   - Click "Submit Order Form"

+5. **Verify Installation**:
+   - Once installed, Cloudinary will appear in your add-ons list
+   - The add-on automatically sets the `CLOUDINARY_URL` environment variable
+   - No need to manually configure the Cloudinary credentials!

+This method is preferred over manual configuration as it simplifies the setup process and provides direct access to your Cloudinary dashboard from Heroku.

 ## Local Testing of Production Configuration

 To test your application with production settings locally: